jod35/fastapi-beyond-crud-docs/docs/chapter2.md

 And just like that, you have created your FastAPI application, run it and even made your HTTP request using an HTTP client.

+## Conclusion
+In this chapter, we've built a straightforward web server using FastAPI.
+We've also delved into the process of creating API routes and running our server using the FastAPI Command Line Interface.
+Next up, we'll construct a simple REST API to execute CRUD operations on an in-memory database.

 **Next** [Creating a simple CRUD API](./chapter3.md)

 **Previous** [Installation and Configuration](./index.md)